ChesterFritz/My-Basic-Linux-SetUp/README.md

 # My Basic Linux SetUp
-This is My Basic Linux Startup Scrip and whenever I install a new Linux (Gnome) base System this is the first thing I install.
+This is My Basic Linux Startup Scrip and whenever I install a new Linux (Debian) base System this is the first thing I install.

 * Note: This works only for debian based System.